ErKeye/LemonCodeHomework/03. Bundling/WebPack/README.md

  npm install
 ```

-And then you can check the following scripts
+Then you can check the following scripts

 For development bundle:
 ```console